 In addition, if a product we designed or manufactured is defective, whether because of design or manufacturing, supplied parts, or labeling defects, improper use of the product or other reasons, we may be required to notify regulatory authorities and/or to recall the product, possibly at our expense.
 We have voluntarily initiated recalls and other product corrections in the past.
-For example, in fiscal year 2021, we voluntarily initiated one recall related to the TomoTherapy platform and one recall on the CyberKnife platform; and in fiscal year 2024, we voluntarily initiated one recall related to the Radixact platform, all of which were reported to the FDA.
+For example, in fiscal year 2024, we voluntarily initiated one recall related to the Radixact platform, which was reported to the FDA.
 We are committed to the safety and precision of our products and while no serious adverse health consequences have been reported in connection with these recalls and the costs associated with each such recall were not material, we cannot ensure that the FDA will not require that we take additional actions to address problems that resulted in previous recalls or that similar or more significant product recalls will not occur in the future.
 A required notification of a correction or removal to a regulatory authority or recall could result in an investigation by regulatory authorities of our products, which could in turn result in required recalls, restrictions on the sale of the products or other civil or criminal penalties.
 The adverse publicity resulting from any of these actions could cause customers to review and potentially terminate their relationships with us.
 These investigations, corrections or recalls, especially if accompanied by unfavorable publicity, patient injury or termination of customer contracts, could result in incurring substantial costs, losing revenues and damaging our reputation, each of which would harm our business.